Open Data Hub logo

 2. Enables the Feature Store component by using the Feature Store operator.

-4. In the data science project, creates a Feature Store instance by using a feast.yaml file that specifies the offline and online stores.
+4. In the project, creates a Feature Store instance by using a feast.yaml file that specifies the offline and online stores.

 5. Sets up Feature Store so that ML Engineers and data scientists can push and retrieve features to use for model training and inference.